demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   // ...
 ```

 Like this piece of code, we may need to write some more ugly and hard to maintain code, if we do some advanced reflection.
-F# is not known for these kind of problems.
+F# is not known for this kind of problems.
 There should be a better way!

-Yes, That's where [TypeShape](https://github.com/eiriktsarpalis/TypeShape) comes into picture.
+Yes, That's where [TypeShape](https://github.com/eiriktsarpalis/TypeShape) comes into the picture.

 > TypeShape is a small, extensible F# library for practical generic programming.
 It uses a combination of reflection, active patterns, visitor pattern and F# object expressions to minimize the amount of reflection that we need to write - Eirik Tsarpalis

-In this blog post, we are going to learn the basics of the TypeShape library by implementing an usecase from scratch.
+In this blog post, we are going to learn the basics of the TypeShape library by implementing an use case from scratch.
 In this process, We are also going to learn how to build a reusable library in F# in an incremental fashion.

 > This blog post is a part of the [F# Advent Calendar 2017](https://sergeytihon.com/2017/10/22/f-advent-calendar-in-english-2017/).

 ## The Use Cases

-Reading a value from an environment variable and converting the readed value to a different target type (from `string` type) to consume it is a boilerplate code.
+Reading a value from an environment variable and converting the read value to a different target type (from `string` type) to consume it is a boilerplate code.

 ```fsharp
 open System